Booking.com: best prices

 Other Bagheria villas

-Another noteworthy villa is the Villa Trabia built by Michele Gravina (died in 1777), Prince of Comitini, in the mid-18th century to a design by Nicolò Palma (1694-1779).
+Another noteworthy villa is the Villa Trabia built by Michele Gravina, Prince of Comitini, in the mid-18th century to a design by Nicolò Palma.
 On the main floor there are several rooms painted in the late 18th century and furnished with antiques.

 The Cutò Villa was built in the first half of the 18th century by the Prince of Aragon Baldassarre Naselli to a design by Giuseppe Minore and it is accessed from the ancient “Via Consolare”.
 The family of the Prince Tasca di Cutò bought it in early 1800.
-The spacious rooms, with their gaudy decorations and red marble, taking a tone of elegant taste, are accentuated by the visible remains of fine decorations that line the vaults of the ceilings.
+The spacious rooms, with their gaudy decorations and red marble, are accentuated by the visible remains of fine decorations that line the vaults of the ceilings.

-The staircase, with two flights, is enclosed in a court of the palace and is one of the few examples of monumental staircase of this period.
+The staircase is one of the few examples of monumental staircase of this period.
 After restoration the palace is now used as a public library, and the building also houses the Museum of Toys dedicated to Pietro Piraino.

-The Villa Galletti-Inguaggiato is one of the best preserved 18th-century villa sin Bagheria.
-Built around 1770 by the Marquis of Santa Marina, Giovanni Pietro Galletti (1745-1784), it is a work by Andrea Giganti (1731-1787), between the Baroque and Neoclassical style.
+The Villa Galletti-Inguaggiato is one of the best preserved 18th-century villas in Bagheria.
+Built around 1770 by the Marquis of Santa Marina, Giovanni Pietro Galletti, it is a work by Andrea Giganti, in Baroque and Neoclassical style.

 The Villa San Cataldo was built in the early eighteenth century by the family of the Princes Galletti di San Cataldo; it was then radically transformed in the late 19th century and decorated in neo-Gothic style.
-Notable is the garden with its lush vegetation, full of exotic plants and today planted with citrus.
+It has a lovely garden with lush vegetation full of exotic plants and citrus.

-The Larderia Palace was built in 1752 by Prince Francesco Litterio Moncada (1696-1763); it is of Baroque style, and its vaults are covered with frescoes and decorations of the 19th century.
+The Larderia Palace was built in 1752 by Prince Francesco Litterio Moncada.
+It is of Baroque style, and its vaults are covered with frescoes and 19th century decorations.